Antynea/grub-btrfs/README.md

 Simple rollback using snapshots you made previous.

-Makes a list of all snapshots, kernels, initramfs present on the filesystem and then creates a corresponding entered with name and date of snapshots in grub.cfg, which ensures a very easy rollback.
+Makes a list of all snapshots, kernels, initramfs present on the filesystem and then creates a corresponding input with name and date of snapshots in grub.cfg, which ensures a very easy rollback.

 #### TO DO